 - If a recipe uses several cups of flour mixture, add it a little at a time to prevent flour spilling all over.

-- Line baking sheets with parchment paper or silicon baking mats to keep cookies from sticking and make cleanup a breeze.
+- Line baking sheets with parchment paper or silicon mat to keep cookies from sticking and make cleanup a breeze.

 - Keep cookies roughly the same size, and space them evenly on the pan.
 This helps to promote even baking.